-01 The Forest Service will work with willing landowners and partners to consolidate ownership and acquire access in the Crazy Mountains Geographic Area.
+01 The Custer Gallatin National Forest works with willing landowners and partners to consolidate ownership and acquire access in the Crazy Mountains Geographic Area.

-3.6.9 Plan Components-Bangtail Special Area (BSA)
+Plan Components-Bangtail Special Area (BSA)

 The Bangtail Special Area predominantly exhibits a mountain meadow and subalpine vegetation type and research sites for paleontological resources.
-Forest Service Manual 2370 and the 2007 Bangtail Botanical and Paleontological Special Area applicable National Environmental Policy Act decision and designation order provide management guidance for this area.
 In addition to the forestwide direction for special areas, the following direction pertains to the Bangtail Special Area.